nathanial/geist/MesherPlan.md

 2) Run `greedy_rects(width, height, &mut mask, emit)`.
 3) In `emit`, map plane coord and rect `(u0,v0,w,h)` back to world, scaling by `1/S`, then call `add_face_rect(axis_face, origin, u_size, v_size, ...)` with existing UV orientation rules.

+Thin shapes (Phase 3, hybrid):
+- Emit thin volumes (pane/fence/gate/carpet) via a legacy thin‑box pass using shape rules and occluder checks, and append results to the same MeshBuild.
+These do not use the WCC parity grids and therefore do not require additional face grids or large S.

 ---

 ## Integration Points